roopaksuresh/telnet_chat/README.md

 *Client*
   Program acts as the client interface.
 Any message can be typed onto the screen and hit [Enter] to send the message.
 Which is then broadcasted to every user connected to that port using a chat server serving that port.

+PS: the program was initially copied so that i could learn python sockets.
+I then tweaked it so that *username* is shown which earlier used to be a user id during the chat.